 Professor Gralnek is Associate Professor of Medicine at the Rappaport Faculty of Medicine, Technion-Israel Institute of Technology and Chief, Institute of Gastroenterology and Hepatology at Ha'Emek Medical Center, Afula, Israel.
 Previously, he was a senior physician in the Institute of Gastroenterology at Rambam Health Care Campus, where he also headed the GI Outcomes Unit and was Chief of Hospital-Wide Ambulatory Care Services.
 Professor Gralnek is a Fellow and a councilor on the governing board of the American Society for Gastrointestinal Endoscopy (ASGE).
 He has published more than 200 original papers, reviews, case reports, editorials, book chapters, and scientific abstracts.
 Professor Gralnek received his medical degree from the University of Minnesota.
 He served his internship and residency in internal medicine at Hennepin County Medical Center in Minneapolis where he also served as Chief Resident.
 He completed his fellowship in gastroenterology at UCLA Center for the Health Sciences and also completed a fellowship in health services research through UCLA, RAND and the West Los Angeles VA Medical Center.
 He also received a Master’s Degree in Health Services from the UCLA School of Public Health.

 Dr. Gross is a leading physician with over 17 years of experience as a gastroenterologist and advanced endoscopist.
-He currently is an Associate Professor of Medicine, NYU School of Medicine.
+He currently is an Associate Professor of Medicine, NYU Langone Health.
 Dr. Gross has authored a number of abstracts and papers in the field of gastroenterology, is active on national committees and has participated in teaching new and advanced techniques in gastroenterology.
 Dr. Gross serves on the American College of Gastroenterology (ACG) Institute's board of directors and is an ACG Educational Affairs Committee member.
 Dr. Gross received his MD from the Sackler School of Medicine New York State American Program of Tel Aviv University and completed his residency at Northshore University Hospital and his fellowship in gastroenterology at the Mayo Clinic School of Graduate Medical Education.

 Brian Jacobson, MD, MPH, AGAF, FASGE